Pietrasanta, Italy

 What follows is a slight diversion from my tale.
 Then again, perhaps it was foreshadowing….

 The day I walked into Rizzoli’s and heard the voice of Lucio Battisti, it was love at first listen.
-I bought the vinyl album, brought it home and played it endlessly, memorizing the lyrics especially to the title track, Una Donna Per Amico (A woman as a friend.)
+I bought the album, brought it home and played it endlessly, memorizing the lyrics especially to the title track, Una Donna Per Amico.
 Although I often bought books, it was the only album I ever bought there.

 Sometime that same spring, I met an intriguing guy with dark hair and captivating dark eyes, a brainy soccer player.
 He was in Georgetown just for the summer, for an internship during the months between his master’s degree and PhD at Harvard.
 Our places of work were only a block away from one another’s along the canal.
 Mutual friends introduced us.